apache/trafficcontrol/docs/source/glossary.rst

 		- :term:`forward proxy`: Used by Traffic Control for Mid-tier :dfn:`cache servers`.
 		- transparent proxy: These are not used by Traffic Control.
 If you are interested you can learn more about transparent proxies on `wikipedia <http://en.wikipedia.org/wiki/Proxy_server#Transparent_proxy>`_.

-	anycast group
-	Anycast group
-	Anycast Group
-        A group of caching HTTP proxy servers that have the same service address that is equal cost multi path routed at the last hop

 	Cache Group
 	Cache Groups
 		A group of caching HTTP proxy servers that together create a combined larger cache using consistent hashing.
 Traffic Router treats all servers in a :dfn:`Cache Group` as though they are in the  same geographic location, though they are in fact only in the same general area.
 A :dfn:`Cache Group` has one single set of geographical coordinates even if the :term:`cache servers` that make up the :dfn:`Cache Group` are actually in :term:`Physical Locations`.
 The :term:`cache servers` in a :dfn:`Cache Group` are not aware of the other :term:`cache servers` in the group - there is no clustering software or communications between :term:`cache servers` in a :dfn:`Cache Group`.